A GRE Tutor's Review of Magoosh GRE Videos

 4. You're using a one-size-fits-all course; be open to adjusting techniques if they don't work for you.
 In particular, you may need to talk through verbal questions with an actual human to fully understand them.

 (gross, but memorable)

 What is the best way to prepare for the GRE?

-1. I actually use official ETS GRE verbal questions, unlike Magoosh, and unlike any other big GRE course for that matter.
+1. I actually use official ETS GRE questions, unlike Magoosh, and unlike any other big GRE course for that matter.
 (If you sign up, I mail you the ETS Verbal Practice book.)

 Using authentic verbal questions to help you precisely understand how the real GRE works is absolutely crucial, and is what sets my course apart more than anything else.
 This costs me more money but is better for you.